-The Botany Lab has recently begun a long term project to database the entire collection and make the data available on the Web as part of the Consortium of California Herbaria, which provides plant specimen data from (currently) 18 different California herbaria.
+The Botany Lab has completed a long term project to database the entire collection and make the data available on the Web as part of the Consortium of California Herbaria, which provides plant specimen data from (currently) 18 different California herbaria.
 One-stop shopping for botanical information will revolutionize our ability to understand plant distribution and systematics in California.
 This outreach to other botanical institutions is an example of forming alliances with other organizations and increasing the use and relevance of the CDA Herbarium to the California community.

 Visits to use the CDA collection should be arranged in advance.
 Because plant specimens can last indefinitely if properly cared for, visitors must be conversant with and use best specimen handling techniques, or they must undergo instruction in handling specimens.